Skip to main content

 /pricing /checkout /success

 This PR reweights the /pricing → /checkout edge.
 1 high-traffic value route predicted affected.
-Merge will be watched and attributed.
+Merging starts the canary.

-TrueClara posts a Mermaid diagram on the pull request showing which routes the change is predicted to touch — then runs a post-merge retrospective comparing predicted against what actually regressed.
+TrueClara posts predicted route impact on the pull request before the canary even starts — then runs a retrospective comparing the prediction against the verdict the canary actually returned.

 what it replaces

-Release data, route topology, runtime behavior, and revenue each sit in a different tool — and the work of stitching them into “which deploy cost us money” is glue code nobody owns.
-TrueClara is that layer.
-Keep the tools your team already uses; replace the stitching and the guessing.
+Release data, route topology, runtime behavior, and outcome data each sit in a different tool — and the work of turning them into “did this change actually help” is glue code nobody owns, so agents optimize against proxies instead: tests, lint, vibes.
+TrueClara is that missing reward signal.
+Keep the tools your team already uses; replace the guessing with a verdict.

 release Deploy & PR context